[Turtle] Python Turtle Clash Race

 for kame in range(100): red.forward(randint(1, 2)) blue.forward(randint(-1, 3)) yellow.forward(randint(-3, 4)) green.forward(randint(-4, 5)) black.right(90) gray.forward(randint(-3, -2)) pink.forward(randint(-10, 10))

-please try it out in a cool, air-conditioned room.
+I think it's perfect for Python beginners, so please try drawing turtles in a cool, air-conditioned room.